gugli28/LocalEPaper/README.md

   * It then merges the individual pdfs.
   * After the pdf merging it sends an email with an attachment ( e-paper ) to the email id.
   * As my main motto was to run it on android I have separated what lib are to be imported and what cmd are needed to install them in QPython ( Android App ).

+## Conditional Cron
+  * when ever my system is started the script first checks the txt file.
+  * If the logged date is of today than the script dont run
+  * else the script is run and after completon it logs todays date in the txt( ` checkCronStatus.txt` ) file

 ## IN QPython
   * install Qpython